Skip to content

 Unified Endpoint Management (UEM) & Endpoint Security to lay the Digital Transformation Groundwork | BeyondTrust

 While this pandemic worst may be over, its effects are being felt today.
 After two years of interruption, school-age children are trying to catch up academically and socially.
 Air travel is a mess.
 Also, cyberattacks have increased across all industries.
-When COVID-19 was at its height, cyber threats rose by 81%, and 79% of all organizations reported a loss of business operations during that time.
+When COVID-19 was at its height, cyber threats rose by 81%, and 79% of all organizations reported a loss of business operations and threat management during that time.

 The FBI issued warnings, describing the growth in attacks and malicious activity as unprecedented, as a result of the significant increase in the risk of cyberattacks.
 The FBI announced that it received record amounts of complaints from the Internet Crime Complaint Center in its 2021 Internet Crime Report (IC3).